-The Texas Water Development Board requires regional water planning groups to consider water conservation to meet any identified water supply need by a water user group8, and conservation has become a recommended water management strategy in all regional plans.
+The Texas Water Development Board requires regional water planning groups to consider water conservation to meet any identified water supply need by a water user group, and conservation has become a recommended water management strategy in all regional plans.
 However, recommendations do not automatically translate into actions by water users.

-Evaluating whether the recommended water conservation strategies in regional water plans actually are being implemented is critical since the regional and state water plans project that approximately 28% of future water supply needs in Texas by 2070 are to be met through conservation9.
-Three sources of information for this evaluation in recent years have been the regional water plans themselves, a Statewide Water Conservation Quantification Project report done under contract to the Texas Water Development Board and released in 201710,
+Evaluating whether the recommended water conservation strategies in regional water plans are being implemented is critical since the regional and state water plans project that approximately 28% of future water supply needs in Texas by 2070 are to be met through conservation.
+Three sources of information for this evaluation in recent years have been the regional water plans themselves, a Statewide Water Conservation Quantification Project report done under contract to the Texas Water Development Board and released in 2017, and reports such as the Texas Water Conservation Scorecard prepared and recently updated by the organizations participating in the Texas Living Waters Project.